What do we mean by trauma-informed services and why is such an approach important?

 - The National Center for Families and Youth features a short slide show Visit disclaimer page on five collaborations to ensure trauma-informed care for youth and families.

-- This 2013 journal article Visit disclaimer page provides a case study of the development and implementation of trauma-informed service approach in youth residential treatment programs.
+- This 2013 journal article (PDF) Visit disclaimer page provides a case study of the development and implementation of trauma-informed service approach in youth residential treatment programs.

-- Trauma-Informed Care for Children Exposed to Violence: Tips for Domestic Violence and Homeless Shelters Visit disclaimer page .
+- Trauma-Informed Care for Children Exposed to Violence: Tips for Domestic Violence and Homeless Shelters (PDF) Visit disclaimer page .
 Children are very resilient—but they are not unbreakable.
 No matter what their age, children are deeply hurt when they are physically, sexually, or emotionally abused or when they see or hear violence in their homes and communities.
 Each child and situation is different, but exposure to these traumatic stressors—including violence—can overwhelm children at any age and lead to problems in their daily lives.
 This resource is developed by Safe Start Center, a National Resource Center for Children’s Exposure to Violence which is funded by Office of Juvenile Justice Delinquency Prevention.

 My agency has decided it wants to be more trauma-informed.
 Where do I start?

-- Programs that focus on teen pregnancy may wish to consult A Checklist for Integrating a Trauma-Informed Approach into Teen Pregnancy Prevention Programs Visit disclaimer page developed by HHS’s Office of Adolescent Health.
+- Programs that focus on teen pregnancy may wish to consult A Checklist for Integrating a Trauma-Informed Approach into Teen Pregnancy Prevention Programs (PDF) Visit disclaimer page developed by HHS’s Office of Adolescent Health.

 - In the case of youth, a trauma-informed approach to victims’ services can benefit from resources developed to promote trauma-informed work with children.
 Trauma-informed Approaches: Federal Activities and Initiatives Visit disclaimer page was developed with support from SAMHSA’s National Center for Trauma-Informed Care.
 This report outlines federal agencies’ commitment to implementing gender-responsive, trauma-informed approaches.
 The report also addresses the growing national interest in this issue, the work of the Federal Partners Committee, and the specific progress that participating agencies have made.